Greenwich Second-Degree Assault Lawyer

-Second Degree Assault in Greenwich Connecticut is a Class D Felony, and a conviction comes with potential jail time, a fine, and a period of probation.
+As a skilled attorney can attest, second Degree Assault in Greenwich Connecticut is a Class D Felony, and a conviction comes with potential jail time, a fine, and a period of probation.
 Specifically, the maximum penalties are a fine of up to $5,000, a maximum term of imprisonment of five years, and a period of probation.

-Is there Mandatory Jail Time with an Assault Second Degree Arrest?
+Is There Mandatory Jail Time with an Assault Second Degree Arrest?